Sports in Newark, New Jersey

 Sports in Newark, New Jersey, the second largest city in New York metropolitan area, are part of the regional professional sports and media markets.
 The city has hosted many teams and events, though much of its history is without an MLB, NBA, NHL, or NFL team in the city proper.
-Two venues in the northeastern New Jersey metro region, Prudential Center and Riverfront Stadium (closed), are in Downtown Newark.
-Red Bull Arena is just across the Passaic River in Harrison.
+Prudential Center is in Downtown Newark.
+Sports Illustrated Stadium is just across the Passaic River in Harrison.
 The Meadowlands Sports Complex is less than 10 miles away from Downtown and reached with the Meadowlands Rail Line via Newark Penn Station or Broad Street Station.

 Professional sports

 Hockey

 The New Jersey Devils of the National Hockey League moved in 2007 from the Continental Airlines Arena in the Meadowlands to the Prudential Center, an arena jointly financed by the team and the city.
 Part of the 2012 Stanley Cup Finals were played there.

-The Metropolitan Riveters of the National Women's Hockey League played at the Devils' practice facility from 2017 to 2022.
+The Metropolitan Riveters of the now defunct National Women's Hockey League played at the Devils' practice facility from 2017 to 2022.
+Prudential Center is now home to the New York metropolitan area's representative in the Professional Women's Hockey League, the New York Sirens.